Disappearance of Amy Lynn Bradley

-On March 24, 1998, 23-year-old Amy Lynn Bradley (born May 12, 1974) vanished from the Royal Caribbean cruise ship Rhapsody of the Seas while en route to Curaçao.
-A recent graduate of Longwood University, Bradley had last been seen sleeping on the balcony of her family's cabin at approximately 5:30 a.m.; by 6:00 a.m., she was missing.
-Despite a four-day search by the Netherlands Antilles Coast Guard, no trace of her was found.
-Her disappearance remains unsolved.
+Amy Lynn Bradley (May 12, 1974 – disappeared March 24, 1998) was a 23-year-old American woman who disappeared from the Royal Caribbean cruise ship Rhapsody of the Seas while en route to Curaçao.
+A graduate of Longwood University, Bradley disappeared without a trace and remains missing.
+Regarded as one of the most high-profile unsolved missing person cases at sea, Bradley's disappearance has received international attention.

-In the early hours of that morning, the ship's door lock system recorded Bradley returning to her cabin at 3:40 a.m., after staying up dancing until late.
+After dancing until the early hours of that morning, the ship's keycard lock system recorded Bradley returning to her cabin at 3:40 a.m.
 Her father, Ron, awoke around 5:30 a.m. and saw her asleep on a deck chair on the balcony.
-When she was no longer there at 6:00 a.m., the family alerted authorities.
-The Netherlands Antilles Coast Guard conducted a search of the surrounding waters and cruise line routes, but found no evidence.
-Early theories suggested she may have fallen overboard or died by suicide, though no physical evidence supported either scenario.
+When she was no longer there at 6:00 a.m., the family alerted ship security and authorities.
+The Netherlands Antilles Coast Guard conducted a four-day search of the surrounding waters and cruise line routes, but found no evidence.
+Early theories suggested she may have fallen overboard or died by suicide, though no physical evidence found to date supports either scenario.

 In the years since her disappearance, there have been multiple reported sightings of Bradley in Curaçao, Barbados, and San Francisco.
 While none have been corroborated, they have fueled speculation that she may have been abducted or trafficked.
-The case has been featured on Dr. Phil, America’s Most Wanted, and other investigative programs.
-In July 2025, Netflix released a three-part documentary series titled Amy Bradley Is Missing, revisiting the circumstances of her disappearance and the unresolved questions that continue to surround the case.
+The case has been featured on Dr. Phil, America's Most Wanted, and other investigative programs.
+In July 2025, Netflix released a three-part documentary series titled Amy Bradley Is Missing, revisiting the circumstances of her disappearance and the unresolved questions in the case.

+Her case is still unsolved, as she was declared legally dead in absentia on March 24, 2010.
+Her legal status was changed despite the fact that no body was ever recovered and no definitive conclusion was reached regarding her fate.

 Background

 Early life and education

 Amy Lynn Bradley was born on May 12, 1974, in Petersburg, Virginia, to Iva and Ronald "Ron" Bradley, an insurance executive.
 She has a younger brother, Brad.
 Bradley was a resident of Chesterfield County, Virginia.
 She graduated from L. C. Bird High School and attended Longwood University with a full scholarship in basketball, graduating with a degree in sports psychology in December 1996.
 Bradley was known for her strong swimming abilities as well as having previously worked as a lifeguard.
-Bradley came out as gay to her family while in college; her ex-girlfriend stated that when Bradley told her parents about her sexuality they "were not happy" and were "disappointed".
+Bradley came out as bisexual to her family while in college; her ex-girlfriend stated that when Bradley told her parents about her sexuality they "were not happy" and were "disappointed".
 Her father stated: "It's Amy's life, it wasn't what we would choose for her, but it's her life and we loved her unconditionally."